 Should you buy the House of Marley Exodus?

 If style and conscious consumption are two of your priorities, then the House of Marley Exodus is a great pair of headphones.
 Its design not only looks handsome, but it feels durable thanks to the metal accents and key components like the headband architecture and ear cup sliders.
-Ultimately, $200 is a lot to allocate to a single pair of headphones, but you will feel like you’re getting your money’s worth with how well constructed the Exodus is.
+Ultimately, $200 USD is a lot to allocate to a single pair of headphones, but you will feel like you’re getting your money’s worth with the Exodus.